 As if you couldn’t tell from the Olive Oil Chocolate Chip Cookies I shared yesterday, I am all about baking with olive oil.
 It adds a slightly fruity flavor and so much moisture.
 I love pairing it with fruity desserts like this Blood Orange Olive Oil Cake.
 It’s also delicious and decadent with chocolate.
 Flourless Chocolate Olive Oil Cake anyone?!

-Seeing that it’s citrus season, I decided to use my Blood Orange Olive Oil Cake as the base for this recipe.
+Seeing that it’s citrus season, I decided to use my Blood Orange Olive Oil Cake as the base for this Lemon Rosemary Olive Oil Cake.

 WHAT’S IN THIS CAKE?